 Why Is It So Important to Research Building Codes Before Getting a Shed?

 Do I need a permit to build a shed?
 Finding out the answer to this question before beginning the building project can save you a lot of headaches.
-Even though I’m excited about the prospect of you buying a shed from me to go on your property, You need to get the facts on a building permit first.
-If someone were to build a shed, barn or other structure on his or her property without a building permit, the person could get slapped with a fine for not going through the proper channels.
+Even though I’m excited about the prospect of you buying a shed from me to go on your property, you need to get the facts on a building permit first.
+If someone were to build a shed, pole barn, barndominium or other structure on his or her property without a building permit, the person could get slapped with a fine for not going through the proper channels.
 Also, if the shed is too close to a property line, the person may have to take down the shed and start all over again.
 Or in the case of Alan’s Factory Outlet portable storage sheds you would have to pay for us to move it not to mention the cost to get the gravel moved to the new shed location.
 This cost gets really expensive if you buy a shed or garage and have a concrete slab because you would need to extend the concrete slab to cover the area where the shed or prefab garage would have to be moved to.
 Taking a little time to research building and zoning codes is certainly worth your time.

-What Sort of Information Goes Onto a Building Permit Application?
+What Sort of Information Goes onto a Building Permit Application?

 If you do need a permit for a storage building, you’ll have to put all of your contact information on the application.
 A site plan also plays a part in the application process.
 You’ll need to know the square footage of the shed or other structure.
 The estimated valuation is also put onto the application and there’s usually a fee that goes along with this part of the process.
 The application will be considered for approval by the city or county.